History of Bates Campus Buildings

 In a dedication ceremony on June 15, 1973, the building was renamed the Lavinia Miriam Schaeffer Theater.
 Miss Schaeffer, who retired in 1972, was director of dramatics from 1938-1968 and chairman of the speech department from 1968-1972.

 Construction began on this 2½ story building in the summer of 1962.
 At a cost of approximately $404,000, the Maintenance Center housed the central heating plant, and workshops for the painters, carpenters, and electricians.
-It included office space and a three stall garage as well as a “fallout shelter” which was used for storage.
+It included office space and a three stall garage as well as an underground “fallout shelter” which was connected to Lane Hall and later used for storage.

 The building was used until the Cutten Maintenance Center was built in 1997; it was then demolished, along with the old smokestack, to make room for the construction of Pettengill Hall.